zjwang11/IRVSP/README.md

 src_trace_v2.tar.gz  : for the VASP calculations with ISPIN=2.

-# ir2pw
-to compute irreducible representations of states in PW-based ab-initio packages.

-src_ir2pw_v2.tar.gz : for all crystals in 1651 magnetic space groups
-                      according to the CRTs on the Bilbao Crystallographic Server (BCS).

-# ir2tb
-to compute irreducible representations of states in the (electronic or phononic) tight-binding Hamiltonian.

-src_ir2tb_v1.tar.gz : for symmorphic crystals
-                      according to the character tables (CRTs) of point-group (PNG) symmetries.

-src_ir2tb_v2.tar.gz : for all crystals
-                      according to the CRTs on the Bilbao Crystallographic Server (BCS).

 # irrep_bcs.a
 the associated library can be linked to by various DFT packages, such as VASP, Quantum espresso, Siesta, Abinit, ELK, Wien2k.